otammato/intrasonics_transmogrifier_assignment/README.md

 1. The main script
 - to regularly monitor and log processes and content of the Transmogrified/ folder to .txt files
 - to place the created log files at the same (for simplicity) Transmogrified/ folder
-2. The script launching these cron tasks:
+2. The script for launching these cron tasks:
 - at regular intervals launch the main script
 - at regular intervals create .tar archives of Transmogrified/ folder's content and place them to the Archives/ folder
 - at regular intervals backup the .tar archives to a "master" server managed by a DevOps using rsync